kylelang/Introduction-to-R/README.md

 The following video walks through the preparations you should make before joining the course meeting.

+- NOTE: Clicking the video preview below will redirect you to YouTube.

 [![Preparation Guide](.assets/prep_video_pic2.png)](https://www.youtube.com/watch?v=sRUGFQ9QNU4)

 To participate in this course, you will need a few things: